 At the end of the two-year period, Olana Preservation, Inc. had raised over half the funds necessary to purchase the property, but was unable to raise the full amount.
 Lark made arrangements to have the contents of the mansion put up for auction, and to sell the property to a developer.
 At that moment, in September of 1965, Life Magazine ran a story on Olana, with the title “Must this Mansion be Destroyed?”
 This galvanized local and national attention.
 By June, 1966 the New York State legislature under Governor Nelson Rockefeller had passed a bill authorizing the purchase of Olana, with Olana Preservation contributing the funds it had already raised.
 Olana opened as a New York State Historic Site in June, 1967.

 Olana Preservation, Inc. disbanded, but several of its key members rejoined to start the non-profit Friends of Olana in 1971, which changed its name to The Olana Partnership in 2000.
 The Olana Partnership continues to play an integral part in supporting New York State Parks, Recreation and Historic Preservation’s efforts at Olana.

-Read more about David Huntington’s efforts in “The Campaign to Save Olana,” edited by Dorothy Heyl, which can be purchased in the Olana Shop.
+Read more about David Huntington’s efforts in “The Campaign to Save Olana,” edited by Dorothy Heyl, which can be purchased in The Olana Museum Store.